 Students get to experience a taste of pioneer life in this activity and understand what it was like living on the frontier as a pioneer.
-Your students may grind corn to cook cornbread over an open fire, make apple cider, dip candles, make corn husk dolls, or create bracelets using some of the same techniques that were used to make rope.
 Students will also visit the Pioneer Cabin; discuss different pioneer tools and "load up their wagons" in role-playing the Piedmont Trail.
 This role play gives students a limited amount of money to purchase pioneer goods they feel will help them travel the Carolinas along the Great Philadelphia Wagon Road.

-NC standard: 3.H.1.3, 6.G.1.2, 6.G.1.4

-SC standard: K-4.1, K-4.4
+NC standard: 3.H.1.3, 6.G.1.2, 4.H.1.3, 5.G.1.1, 5.G.1.4 SC standard: K-4.1, K-4.4